Shopify/quilt/CONTRIBUTING.md

 yarn test
 ```

+_Note_ the type checking in the `test` command relies on the build files for cross-package type references.
+Make sure you run `yarn build` before running the test suites to avoid any false positives from `yarn test`.

 ## Documentation

 If your change affects the public API of any packages within Quilt (i.e. adding or